Scan Coin to Identify

 Keep the result for a collection list or send the match to another collector.
 Photos are deleted after analysis, so the scan can stay private.

-When scan coin to identify is useful
+When scanning a coin to identify it is useful

 - Foreign travel change can be confusing when scripts, symbols, or monarch portraits are unfamiliar.
 The scanner helps turn a photo into a likely country, denomination, and date range.